hom-bahrani/securing-cloud-run-services/README.md

 ![](secure.png)

 The source code within the services themselves is very basic, just to illustrate the concept.
-The front end is a task list app, it captures items and sends these to the backend service which will process them and save them in a database.
+The front end captures user input and sends these to the backend service.
-The backend service has 2 routes, one to post the items and another to get them.
 Because the backend service is secure and cannot be accessed directly from the internet, we have an authentication middlesware service in between these services that generates a Google Authentication token.
 This allows data from the front end to be passed to the backend.

 ## Setup